 Around almost every bend in the road is another foss (the Icelandic word for waterfall).
 If you’re keen on a road trip that will take you to some of the most beautiful sights you’ll ever see, you should put Iceland on your European itinerary.

-Iceland is an extremely easy place to drive for almost any foreigner, but they do drive on the right side of the road, so you may need to practice a bit if you’re traveling from countries like the United Kingdom, Japan, or Indonesia.
+Iceland is an extremely easy place to drive for almost any foreigner.
+Still, they do drive on the right side of the road, so you may need to practice a bit if you’re traveling from countries like the United Kingdom, Japan, or Indonesia.

 Icelandic drivers are pretty chill, and much of the country is incredibly remote, which makes it prime territory for adventurous road-trippers.

-Start your journey to Iceland in Reykjavik and take an afternoon to soak in one of the city’s incredible mineral hot springs and continue your visit along the Ring Road, which encircles the entire island.
+Start your journey to Iceland in Reykjavik, take an afternoon to soak in one of the city’s incredible mineral hot springs, and continue your visit along the Ring Road, which encircles the entire island.

-Don’t forget your hiking shoes because you’ll walk about 20,000 steps every day, getting to all the amazing geysers, stunning waterfalls, and natural wonders.
+Don’t forget your hiking shoes because you’ll walk about 20,000 steps daily, getting to all the amazing geysers, stunning waterfalls, and natural wonders.